hzz0024/hzz0024.github.io/_posts/2020/2021-04-23-Polygenic_framework.markdown

 ---

 1. perform single-generation selection (SGS) on each of the population contrast
-2. perform Barnard's exact test
+2. <s>perform Barnard's exact test</s>
-3. combine p-value from the tests above for each of the SNP using Z-method, retain SNPs with p-value < 0.05, and SNPs with FDR < 0.05
+3. <s>combine p-value from the tests above for each of the SNP using Z-method, retain SNPs with p-value < 0.05, and SNPs with FDR < 0.05 </s>
-4. check the combined p-value and Spearman's rank correlation coefficient
+4. <s>check the combined p-value and Spearman's rank correlation coefficient</s>
 5. calculate the C-score metric to quantify redundancy
 6. perform Cochran-Mantel_haenszel (CMH) test to assess the degree of concordance
 7. perform random forest on potential outliers in each contrast (perhaps SNPs with combined p-value < 0.05?) or the combined populations.